 The Process: How to Get a Terlingua Chihuahua (the ONLY way to get a Terlingua Chihuahua)

-If you are interested in a Terlingua Chihuahua – whether it be one that is on the Available Page, a puppy you see in Litters, or a future puppy – the best way to start a conversation about that is to email me or message me.
+If you are interested in a Terlingua Chihuahua – whether it be one that is on the Available Page, a puppy you see on our Facebook page, or a future puppy – the best way to start a conversation about that is to email or message me.
 In that introductory letter, it would help me to know pet or show, male or female, longcoat or smooth coat, and any characteristics that are important to you for your prospective dog.
 Also, I need to know about your home – do you have kids?
 Do you have other dogs?
 If so, please tell me about them (kids or dogs) and their personalities and experience with toy dogs.
 None of these things are a dealbreaker, but a discussion about how you are going to introduce the puppy and keep the puppy safe.
 You need to tell me if you have a quiet calm home where you sit home and watch tv the majority of the time, or if you have a family circus like me with kids and friends in and out all the time, or if you are a social butterfly and you want the puppy to be similarly outgoing and out and about.
 All of these things will help me determine if the puppy is the right match for you.

 Now is the Time to Take Action!

-At 8 weeks we do an evaluation of show vs. pet.
+After all this waiting, at 8 weeks we do an evaluation of show vs. pet.
 After this evaluation, I will make up my mind and offer the puppy to the home I feel is the best fit (or if none are the best fit, I will put on the Available page - this very RARELY happens, I have many great homes contact me for a range of different types of puppy personalities and situations).
 There is a small window.
 I do not hold dogs for anyone – it’s not fair to the dog to miss out on a good home if one appears who is ready to move forward, and this has happened to me more than once in the past waiting on a home that does not materialize with someone “thinking” or “checking with spouse.”
 Please do all that in advance of the 8 week date.
-At this point, if you are really wanting the puppy, this is not the time to think...the time to think was previously to this time.
-If I do not get an answer I WILL move on to the next potential home that is a good fit.
+At this point, if you are really wanting the puppy, this is not the time to think...the time to think was before this time during the waiting period.
+If I do not get an answer, I WILL move on to the next potential home that is a good fit.
 While I am sure there are a few people who legitimately have something going on not to answer, usually if someone doesn’t answer they have either found another puppy, they are stalling for another breeder to make up their mind, or they are just not ready to move on.
 If any of these things are true, it’s not a problem, you can tell me without hurting my feelings – and it probably won’t impact you in any way for being considered for a puppy later.
 I really value the truth and not wasting anyone’s time.
 We have many inquiries and only a few puppies – some people will unfortunately be disappointed or have to wait for another litter.
 The puppy’s best interest will always come first.
 When we both agree it is a good fit, it will be time to sign the contract and 1/2 deposit put down, and at that time it is YOUR puppy.
 We will then talk about making arrangements for pickup.
 The puppy will be able to leave at 10-12 weeks OR when the puppy has the 10 week shots, is fully weaned, fully independent from mom, and physically and emotionally ready.